 If your dog has had a bad experience, such as being bitten by an off-leash dog while on a leash, it will understandably fear other dogs when they approach.

-If your dog is small or mid-sized, they also may be nervous around bigger dogs even if they’ve never had an unpleasant encounter.
+If your dog is small or mid-sized, it may also be nervous around bigger dogs, even if it has never had an unpleasant encounter.

 Help your dog overcome those fears.

-A great way to do that is to take your dog to a puppy kindergarten or basic obedience class.
+A great way to do that is to take your dog to a puppy kindergarten or introductory obedience class.
 You can introduce your dog to other dogs in a controlled atmosphere.

 You need to understand dog body language and make interactions between dogs and people a positive experience.